zalenix/portaldocs/portal-sdk/generated/portalfx-forms.md

     {
         label: ko.observable(ClientResources.masterDetailEditWebsiteNameLabel),
         validations: ko.observableArray([
-            new FxViewModels.RequiredValidation(ClientResources.masterDetailEditWebsiteNameRequired)
+            new FxViewModels.RequiredValidation(ClientResources.masterDetailEditWebsiteNameRequired),
         ]),
-        valueUpdateTrigger: ValueUpdateTrigger.Input // by default textboxes only update the value when the user moves focus.
+        valueUpdateTrigger: ValueUpdateTrigger.Input, // by default textboxes only update the value when the user moves focus.
 Since we don't do any expensive validation we can get updates on keypress
     });

 // Section
 this.section = new Section.ViewModel(this._ltm, {
     children: ko.observableArray<any>([
-        websiteName
+        websiteName,
-    ])
+    ]),
 });

 ```